-For information on banned and challenged books, including a list of the most frequently challenged books of 2006, visit this American Library Association Web page.
+For information on banned and challenged books, including a list of the most frequently challenged books of 2006, visit American Library Association.

 The U.S. Department of Education and the nonprofit organization First Book will be distributing 520,000 free, new books in an effort to improve the reading skills of struggling teens in low-income schools and communities.
 Check here to find out if your school qualifies for free books.

 Teenreads.com. is a good site to visit for the latest information on teen books.

 www.TeensReadToo is another site featuring the latest teen book titles.